radio-astro-tools/spectral-cube/docs/index.rst

 The package centers around the :class:`~spectral_cube.spectral_cube.SpectralCube` class.
-In the following sections, we look at how to read data into this class, how to manipulate spectral cubes, extract moment maps or subsets of spectral cubes, and how to write out spectral cubes to files.
+In the following sections, we look at how to read data into this class, manipulate spectral cubes, extract moment maps or subsets of spectral cubes, and write spectral cubes to files.

 Initializing
 ------------